Geborgen/nordic-souls/README.md

 - The community helpers and moderators in my Discord server for their amazing assistance with ideas, testing, and community support.
 - The beta testers who helped make the list the best it can be.
 - Everyone who has played the list that has helped in some way, by finding issues and contributing ideas.
-- Based Department (you know who you are).